I can’t believe it has been five years since I started this blog

 Theme 1: I want to be innovative.

 In my first two posts, I bemoaned that I was doing the best I could and I wasn’t good enough.
 I lost my position at my school because I was unable to meet the expectations of my administrators from isolation.
 I learned, the hard way, that I need to find people to depend on, even if they are outside my content area, outside my building, or outside my district.
-In the same breathe, I learned that I can’t wait for collaboration to start innovating.
+In the same breath, I learned that I can’t wait for collaboration to start innovating.
 I need to innovate my classroom for my students and myself, then, maybe, I can get others on board with me.
 This lesson was somewhat blunted by a co-teacher a few years ago, who looked at my crazy ideas and decided to go on the journey with me.